-- Storage symptoms occur when the bladder should otherwise be storing urine, symptoms being urgency, frequency, nocturia, and urgency incontinence.
+- Storage symptoms occur when the bladder should otherwise be storing urine, therefore symptoms include urgency, frequency, nocturia, and urge incontinence

-- Voiding symptoms occur usually due to bladder outlet obstruction making it more difficult to pass urine, therefore symptoms being hesitancy, intermittency, straining, terminal dribbling and incomplete emptying.
+- Voiding symptoms occur usually due to bladder outlet obstruction making it more difficult to pass urine, therefore symptoms include hesitancy, intermittency, straining, terminal dribbling and incomplete emptying

 |Poor flow (<10mL/s)||Nocturia|

 |Feeling of incomplete emptying||Urge incontinence|

 Table 1 – Summary of voiding and storage symptoms